 Hoboken is a larger medium-sized city located in the state of New Jersey.
 With a population of 52,677 people and 14 constituent neighborhoods, Hoboken is the 27th largest community in New Jersey.
-Much of the housing stock in Hoboken was built prior to World War II, making it one of the older and more historic cities in the country.
+Hoboken has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Hoboken home prices are not only among the most expensive in New Jersey, but Hoboken real estate also consistently ranks among the most expensive in America.

 Hoboken is a decidedly white-collar city, with fully 96.55% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Hoboken is a city of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Hoboken who work in management occupations (20.37%), business and financial occupations (20.37%), and sales jobs (12.26%).

 Also of interest is that Hoboken has more people living here who work in computers and math than 95% of the places in the US.

 Of important note, Hoboken is also a city of artists.
 Hoboken has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Hoboken’s character.

 One thing that you will notice about Hoboken is that there is a good-sized population of people who are young, single, educated, and upwardly-mobile career starters.
 Many singles consider Hoboken a good place to live without being in a really big city, with opportunities for friendships and fun with others like themselves.